Pistachio Encrusted Salmon – healthy and delicious restaurant style dish

 - In the bowl of your food processor, add the sundried tomatoes, garlic clove, grated cheese and pine nuts.
 Pulse until fully blended and finely chopped.

-- Add Kelapo Extra Virgin Coconut Oil, and pulse until well blended*
+Add the olive oil, and pulse until well blended*

 - pulse pistachio's in food processor until chopped with some finely ground